FAQS

 Physical Therapy or Mechanotherapy

-Mechanotherapy, or hands-on therapy, includes both the manipulation and mobilization of the joints of the spine and extremities, as well as other physical and mechanical techniques applied to connective tissue.
+Mechanotherapy, or hands-on therapy, includes mobilization of the joints of the spine and extremities, as well as other physical and mechanical techniques applied to connective tissue.
 This modality has been part of naturopathic medicine since the turn of the century and is used in conjunction with one or more naturopathic modalities.
-Naturopathic medicine has traditionally utilized a wide variety of physical modalities for the treatment of pain and to stimulate circulation and healing.
+Naturopathy has traditionally utilized a wide variety of physical modalities for the treatment of pain and to stimulate circulation and healing.
 These may include heat/cold, light, infrared, electrical pulsation, therapeutic ultrasound, diathermy, cold laser, hydrotherapy, massage and exercise.
+This modality has limited scope in Singapore due to MOH regulations.
+Hence we refer out patients to respective providers.

 Lifestyle Counselling, Modification and Public Health